-Debt to Asset Ratio Exceeds Standard The school has met standard for 3 consecutive years, OR the school operates debt-free.
+Debt to Asset Ratio Exceeds Standard The school has met standard for 3 consecutive years, including the most recently completed school year., OR The school operates debt-free.
 Meets Standard The school's Debt to Asset Ratio is less than 0.9 Approaches Standard The school's Debt to Asset Ratio is between 0.9. and 1.0 Does Not Meet Standard The school's Debt to Asset Ratio is greater than 1.0